boydmeredith/mills/README.md

 shape of the brain will change.
 In order to determine which neurons we are looking at, we'll need to estimate their most likely x,y, and z coordinates within the stack.

+The goal is to produce a matrix C for each day of the experiment that describes the normalized 2d cross correlation between an image from that day for a range of z, x, y and rotation values.